Egypt detains Australian journalist, U.S. student

 The case has strained ties with Washington and put at risk $1.3 billion in annual U.S. military aid to Cairo.

-The charges levelled against the pro-democracy activists include working for organizations not properly registered in Egypt and illegally receiving foreign funds.
+The charges leveled against the pro-democracy activists include working for organizations not properly registered in Egypt and illegally receiving foreign funds.

 (Reporting by Tamim Elyan; Additional reporting by Chris McCall in Sydney; Editing by Tom Perry and Michael Roddy)